matt852/python-scripts/README.md

 2. lib - Stores all of my custom libraries I've written for my scripts
 3. logs - If any logs or output are saved to a file, it will go here
 4. textfiles - Any files to be used for input should go here, usually as a .txt file unless otherwise specified

+You can find my blog at https://iwroteascript.com for more info on everything listed.